cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 fileListArray = FileUtil.getDirectoryFiles(javaFolder, [".txt"])

 # The returned object is of Java List<File> type.
 So, one needs to know a bit
-# of Java in order to extract information.
+# of Java to extract information.
 Here is an example:
 files_list = []
 for i in range(fileListArray.size()):
     files_list.append(fileListArray.get(i).toString())